-Your committee are of the opinion there never will occur a better opportunity to test the effectiveness of the civil rights bill, and therefore recommend that this Conference prosecute this case to a successful termination.
+There have been one criminal and six civil suits brought in the Federal portunity to test the effectiveness of the civil rights bill, and therefore recommend that this Conference prosecute this case to a successful termination.
 To this end they recommend that a prosecuting committee of three be appointed to look after the case, receive all moneys raised for the purpose above expressed, pay out the same for expenses incurred in the prosecution, and turn over all surplus that may occur to the Kansas Emigration Aid Society; that at least two of said committee shall be residents of Nashville; that steps be immediately taken to raise \$500, with which to prosecute the suits as vigorously as possible; that each State and district here represented shall contribute \$28 towards this cause, except Oregon, which State shall contribute the remaining \$24; that the chairman of the Conference appoint some one from each State here represented, whose duty it shall be to raise the amount apportioned to his State, and forward the same to the chairman of the prosecuting committee; that it shall be the duty of the prosecuting committee to furnish at least four colored journals a full report of all moneys received and disbursed by them during the prosecution of said suits, when the same shall have been terminated.
-J. H. BURRUS, Nashville, Tennessee,
+J. H. Burrus, Nashville, Tennessee,